Inhaber: Authority and powers

 In the Imperial-Royal Army, the Inhaber possessed wide powers.
 First, he could appoint company officers, or at least held the right of refusal.
 Second, he had considerable legal authority over his regiment, much like that of a feudal lord.
 A Colonel-Inhaber/Colonel Proprietor was originally a noble (or wealthy aristocrat) who raised the regiment.
 Subsequently, a noble or an officer who had achieved some distinction was appointed to the regimental position as an "honorary" appointment.
 Each regiment was identified by the Inhaber's name as well as a number, and when the Inhaber changed so did the regimental name.

 There were exceptions to this practice: If the appointment was honorary, a "second" colonel was appointed who would fulfill the duties of the colonel.
 The 3rd Infantry Regiment (German) was known as the Erzherzog Karl, or Archduke Charles, from 1780 to 1847, named for Archduke Charles, one of the sons of Leopold II.
 He ceased to function as its direct commander upon his promotion to Field Marshal in 1796, but several "second" colonels were appointed to carry out the administrative and leadership functions of the regiment.
 The regiment bore Charles' name until his death in 1847.
 In another example, Karl Aloys von Fürstenberg was promoted to major general and, at the end of June 1790, given the coveted position of second colonel of the 34th Infantry-Regiment Anton Esterhazy, where he served as the executive officer for Antal Esterhazy, the Regiment's Colonel and Proprietor.
 Thus, a rising-star—in this case Fürstenberg—performed the day-to-day duties of the Colonel and Proprietor, who is usually a noble and is often posted in a different assignment, sometimes a different location.
+Another exception was the 4th Infantry Regiment, known as Deutschmeister (later Hoch- und Deutschmeister), whose title derived from the Grand Master (Hochmeister) of the Teutonic Order serving as its regimental proprietor.
+Rather than adopting the proprietor's personal name, the regiment retained only the title of "Hoch- und Deutschmeister".

 The Inhaber usually held the position for life: For example, Karl Eugen, Prince von Lothringen-Lambesc was Colonel-Proprietor of the 21st Cuirassier Regiment, from 22 June 1794 until his death in Vienna on 21 November 1825.
 The Inhaber was often of the same nationality as the regiment, be it German, Bohemian, Moravian, Hungarian, or Galician, which reflected the Habsburg vision of their army as the feudal people-in-arms under the control of the aristocracy.

 The Imperial Russian military also used this system, and regiments frequently bore the name of a geographic region from which it was originally raised.
-For example, Friedrich, Baron von Hotze entered the service of Catherine II, the Tsarina of Russia, as lieutenant of a regiment of dragoons, the Ingermannland regiment, named for the territory between Lake Peipus, the Narva River, and Lake Ladoga, in the old Grand Duchy of Novgorod.